-The Secure Element is included in the device but is outside the scope of the TOE boundary as it is already evaluated to Common Criteria.
+The Secure Element is included in the device but is outside the scope of the TOE boundary as it is separately evaluated to Common Criteria.
 The Secure Element is contained in the same package as the NFCC.
 Payment applets in the Secure Element manage the payment process for Apple Pay transactions.
 The NFCC is not connected to any antenna and is thus not usable for NFC transactions.
 It is used only for communications between the TOE and the Secure Element.

 The TOE relies on its environment to facilitate Apple Pay transactions; the transaction data is always processed by the Secure Element.
-The Secure Element only allows a payment to be made after it receives authorization from the Secure Enclave.
+The Secure Element only allows payment data to be sent from the device after it receives authorization from the Secure Enclave.
 For each transaction, the payment applets hosted on the Secure Element generate a payment cryptogram.
-This cryptogram and the Device Account Number form a transaction-specific dynamic security code, which is provided to the card issuer (or its tokenization service provider such as a payment network) to use to verify each transaction.
+This cryptogram and the Device Account Number form a transaction-specific dynamic security code, which is sent from the device to the card issuer (or its tokenization service provider such as a payment network) to use to verify each transaction.

-The subsystems of the TOE are listed in Section 2.4 of this ST. All other components and subsystems of macOS (including user space and kernel software), hardware and subsystems included in the device (including the camera and networking subsystems), and the paired Apple Watch are all considered part of the TOE environment.
+The subsystems of the TOE are listed in Section 2.4 of this Security Target.
+All other components and subsystems of macOS (including user space and kernel software), hardware and subsystems included in the device (including the camera and networking subsystems), and the paired Apple Watch are all considered to be part of the TOE environment.
 The camera is used as an optional input device for card data during Wallet provisioning.
-The networking subsystem provides connectivity to the Apple Servers responsible for managing Apple Pay transactions and to the Apple Watch.
+The networking subsystem provides connectivity to the Apple servers responsible for managing Apple Pay transactions and to the Apple Watch.